KhronosGroup/Vulkan-ValidationLayers/docs/gpu_dump.md

 export VK_LAYER_GPU_DUMP_TO_STDOUT=1
 ```

-In this example, the dispatch shader will look this:
+In this example, the compute shader will look like this:

 ```glsl
 layout (set = 0, binding = 0) buffer SSBO_0 {